tm-craggs/city-notes/CPU Notes.md

 - Decision Mode:
 	- Non-preemptive.
 A process will run on the CPU until it successfully completes.
 	- Since we have assumed no processes will fail or make I/O requests.

+Throughput = number of executed processes / duration of observing system